 We elicited from two independent panels of experts the biologically reasonable amounts of new milkweed stems restorable in a given land-cover sector, and the likelihood that milkweed amendment practices could be adopted by landowners and land managers in the sector (Table 1, Supplement S4).
 The panels included monarch biologists, grassland restoration and management experts, policy analysts, and ecologists.

 For the protected area grasslands, CRP, and land in utility rights-of-way sectors, the panels’ sector-specific adoption rates represent a mean expectation of restoration success among the variety of conservation approaches that could reasonably be employed in these sectors (Table 2).
 For the agricultural land cover and urban/suburban sector, panelists envisioned a broad array of possible rates of adoption of conservation practices largely depending upon financial support provided to and willingness of landowners within those sectors.
-Accordingly, the panels developed scenarios with low, medium and high restoration adoption rates.
-Further, because the experts believed GMO corn and soy agriculture has little potential for milkweed restoration as well as little opportunity for adoption of non-GMO crops, the agricultural sector scenarios reflect modest, moderate and vigorous conversion of land currently in corn and soy production to cover types amenable to milkweed restoration, such as CRP-like grasslands.
+Accordingly, the panels developed scenarios with low, medium, and high restoration adoption rates.
+Further, because the experts believed GMO corn and soy agriculture has little potential for milkweed restoration as well as little opportunity for adoption of non-GMO crops, the agricultural sector scenarios reflect modest, moderate, and vigorous conversion of land currently in corn and soy production to cover types amenable to milkweed restoration, such as CRP-like grasslands.

 For each sector, we calculated the gain in milkweed stems.
 Once individual sector contributions were identified, we examined every 2-, 3-, 4-, and 5-sector combination, for a total of 218 unique combinations.
 The 5-sector combination – requiring engagement in milkweed restoration from all land uses – was termed ‘All Hands on Deck.”